rafaelhdr/glewlwyd-oauth2-server/README.md

 OAuth 2 specifies that a secured connection is mandatory.

-An easy and free option is to use Let's Encrypt.
+An easy and free option is to use Glewlwyd begind a HTTPS proxy with a Let's Encrypt certificate.
 Check the tutorial [Proxy with Caddy Server](https://github.com/rafaelhdr/glewlwyd-oauth2-server/blob/master/tutorials/proxy-with-caddy-server.md).

 ## Volumes